sfigg/commercialization-public/design/device-experiences/VBS Resource Protections.md

 ## VBS changes the trust model

 While VBS greatly improves platform security, VBS also changes the trust boundaries in a Windows PC.
-With VBS, the Windows hypervisor controls many aspects of the underlying hardware that provide the basis for the VBS secure enviromnent.
-The hypervisor must assume the Windows kernel could become compromised by malicious code, and so must protect key system resources from being manipulated from code running in kernel mode in a manner that could compromize security assets.
+With VBS, the Windows hypervisor controls many aspects of the underlying hardware that provide the basis for the VBS secure environment.
+The hypervisor must assume the Windows kernel could become compromised by malicious code, and so must protect key system resources from being manipulated from code running in kernel mode in a manner that could compromise security assets.

 ## Understanding processor MSRs